Publish data to a Device (v2.0)

 timestamp hierarchy

-If a timestamp is provided within a Dot, it will ignore the global timestamp and use the provided one instead. e.g. the "temperature" variable will receive a 10 with the timestamp: 1634378596000 instead of the global timestamp: 1634311791000.
+If a timestamp is provided within a Dot, it overrides the global timestamp and uses the provided timestamp instead.
+For example, the temperature variable receives a value of 10 with the timestamp 1634378596000 instead of the global timestamp 1634311791000.

 Example